tmr08c/tmr08c.github.io/content/blog/2023/04/questions-to-ask-an-interviewer/index.md

 - What tech stack are you on?
 - How has the chosen tech stack helped?
   I have specifically been looking for Elixir roles.
-This question helped get a sense of their feelings for Elixir and whether they are doing Elixir-y things (i.e., deeply levearging the features of OTP) or have a more basic CRUD/API type of application.
+This question helped get a sense of their feelings for Elixir and whether they are doing Elixir-y things (i.e., deeply leveraging the features of OTP) or have a more basic CRUD/API type of application.
 - Most exciting project you’ve worked on?
 - What are some frustrations you’ve experienced recently?
-- Do you have oncall?
-What’s being oncall like?
+- Do you have on-call?
+What’s being on-call like?
 - Overview of application architecture?
-- What are pain points team has felt?
+- What are some pain points the team has felt?
 - How do releases work?
 What is the process and cadence?
-- What are you thoughts on open source?
+- What are your thoughts on open source?
-  I have mentioned my aspirations to contributes to open source more [in](file:///2015/02/why-i-made-this-blog/) [[/2015/05/first-open-source-contribution/

-][the]] past.
-These questions are to identify whether a company is amenable to supporting open source efforts of their team.
+  I have mentioned my aspirations to contribute to open source in [the](/2015/02/why-i-made-this-blog/) [past](/2015/05/first-open-source-contribution/).
+These questions are to identify whether a company is amenable to supporting an investment in open source.

 - Do you support contributing to libraries used?
 - Do you have open source libraries?